 Know Your Vehicle

 So, you’ve found yourself out on the roads in snowy or icy conditions.
 What now?
 It’s important that your vehicle is prepared for these situations.
-Not only is important to have stocked up on emergency provisions like water, food, blankets, and extra clothing, but you will have wanted to make sure that your car has plenty of gas and that your tires are winter-ready.
+Not only is important to have stocked up on emergency provisions like water, food, blankets, and extra clothing, but you will have want to make sure that your car has plenty of gas and that your tires are winter-ready.
 Even more than that, you should be familiar with the aspects of your vehicle that are important for winter driving.

 Ultimately, every vehicle drives a bit differently.
 You might be driving a vehicle that you know like the back of your hand.
 You might also be driving a vehicle that you barely know.
 Perhaps it’s a new car, a rental car, or a borrowed car.
 Either way, you want to make sure to familiarize yourself with how it handles — especially how it handles in winter conditions.
 You can practice winter driving in your vehicle in safe conditions and in safe areas.
 A side road or a parking lot can be a place for you to get familiar with how your car handles in snowy conditions.
 Just be sure to take all the appropriate precautions and obey all laws when doing this.